Sahar201/Kanban_Board-main/README.md

 # Conclusion

-This project was a milestone in my journey — not just for the technical experience, but for what I learned about teamwork, leadership, and delivering under pressure.
+This project was a milestone in my journey — not just for the technical experience, but for what I learned about teamwork, time mangment, and delivering under pressure.

 # 🔗 Live Demo
 https://kanban-board-lovat-two.vercel.app/